benadar293/benadar293.github.io/README.md

 # benadar293.github.io
-Based on the paper ["Unalgined Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
+Based on the paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).

 We provide here our improved labels for the [MusicNet dataset](https://arxiv.org/abs/1611.09827) (the original dataset can be found [here](https://www.kaggle.com/imsparsh/musicnet-dataset)).